GaloDurante/BaSP-M2023/README.md

 - Push to github

 ## Week 03
-On this week I made the folder with the CSS files (styles.css and reset.css) to design all the page
+On this week I made the folder with the CSS files (styles.css and reset.css) to design all the page.

 Summary:
 - Create the folders, assets for the images and css for the .css files